Trump Plaza (New York City): Architecture

+Reception

 Although Birnbaum was known for simple building designs in New York City, architectural critic Paul Goldberger stated that Trump Plaza "looks as if it might be the finest building in Caracas – all of this sleekness is chic in a particularly Latin way, quite uncharacteristic of New York, despite the lavish use of limestone."
 Goldberger also stated that no one "could possibly mistake it for yet another Third Avenue high-rise."
 Goldberger later called it "a better and more striking building than the typical Third Avenue brick box, but it is nothing if not showy."

-Birnbaum was subsequently hired to design a nearby high-rise condominium known as the Savoy, to be built at the opposite intersection corner diagonally across from Trump Plaza.
-Birnbaum gave the Savoy a similar design to Trump Plaza, as he envisioned the buildings as the gateway to upper Third Avenue.
-In April 1984, Trump sued Birnbaum and Morton Olshan, owner of the Savoy, for allegedly copying the design of his building.
-Trump sought $60 million in damages.
-A settlement was reached in October 1984, after Olshan agreed to have his building redesigned.
-The Savoy was still under construction at the time.

 In 2016, Steve Cuozzo of the New York Post stated that the area around Trump Plaza had been "a lost highway of tenements and boxy, bland apartment buildings" and that the project "inspired four more similarly configured towers on the avenue and lent some badly needed class to uptown east of Lexington Avenue."

-Retail

-An Italian restaurant named Alo Alo, owned by film producer Dino De Laurentiis and Brazilian business partner Ricardo Amaral, opened inside the building in 1985.
-By 1989, the restaurant had been sold.
-In 2004, Select Comfort signed a 10-year lease to operate a 2400 sqft furniture store inside the building, replacing a restaurant known as Commissary.
-In 2007, western retailer Billy Martin's USA opened a new 1000 sqft store inside Trump Plaza.
-In 2012, the 2450 sqft Lobel's Kitchen opened inside the building.
-By April 2014, the Lobel's Kitchen space was for lease at a cost of $600,000 per year.
-Within two months, American Apparel planned to open a store in the former Lobel's space.